moxiegirl/blockstack.js/README.md

 [![Documentation](/docs-button.png)](http://blockstack.github.io/blockstack.js/index.html)

+The documentation is built using [documentationjs](https://github.com/documentationjs).

+1. Configure the left hand navigation with the `documentation.yml` configuration file.
+2. To build the documentation:

+   `npm run build-documentation`

+To learn more about configuration, see https://github.com/documentationjs/documentation/blob/master/docs/CONFIG.md

 ## Compatibility

 _Note:_ blockstack.js 0.14.0 and newer versions use a new on-disk format that is not backward compatible with prior versions.